Skip to main content

 PRE-CALCULUS MATHEMATICS 11 (MPREC11)

-Prerequisite: Foundations & Pre-Calculus Math 10
+Requisite skills are learned in: Foundations & Pre-Calculus Math 10

 This course requires a solid understanding of the skills from Foundations & Pre-Calculus Math 10 for students to be successful, and is designed for people interested in applying for post-secondary programs in Science, Applied Science, Commerce, and Math.
 The course focuses on theoretical math topics that prepare students for Calculus.
 Students are expected to learn the following: powers, radicals, quadratic functions and equations, rational expressions and equations, linear and quadratic inequalities, trigonometry, and financial literacy.
 Students with a credit for this course are eligible to take Pre-Calculus 12 and Calculus 12 the following year.
 This course meets graduation requirements and leads students towards some university entrance requirements.